 Open to: postdocs (research fellows, senior research fellows, fellowship holders); priority to the MHLS Faculty.
 Other categories of staff may be able to attend providing places are available

-Cost: Free; but represents a significant investment from the PDC so attendance is compulsory once registered
+Cost: Free; attendance is compulsory once registered

 Alice adapted the course originally developped by Emma based on the feedback collected from attendees, and delivers the course since 2020.

 Alice established the PDC in 2018 and has been running it since, providing personal support to postdocs in the MHLS Faculty, organising courses and events as well as influencing policy relevant to postdocs.
 Alice loves nothing more than ticking tasks off her list and is often described by those who work with her as "very organised" (and sometimes "control-freak"!)!

 Previously, Alice was an active member of the postdoctoral community in the Wellcome-Wolfson Institute for Experimental Medicine, where she was working on immunology, respiratory infection and inflammation.

 Lesley is Project Manager in the Faculty of Medicine, Health and Life Sciences, specialising in Agile project management methodology.
 Lesley studied Design for Visual Communication, and began her career as a graphic designer, soon learning that her organisational talents and strategic thinking would lead her down a different career path.

 Lesley is currently co-ordinating the development of the Faculty's inter-professional Simulation Centre, which will mirror procedures and events faced by healthcare professionals, aimed at preparing them for practice.